neon-fish/page-turner/README.md

 - [ ] Styling choices
 - [ ] Selecting choices with keyboard
 - [ ] Playing music & sounds
-- [ ] Displaying images in other image slots
+- [x] Displaying images in other image slots
+- [ ] Add options for blurring the background of the content panel